bit-bots/imagetagger/README.md

     ```postgresql
     CREATE USER imagetagger PASSWORD 'imagetagger';
     CREATE DATABASE imagetagger WITH OWNER imagetagger;
     ```

+3.  ### Select a Configuration preset

+    When running ImageTagger as a developer, no step is necessary because a development configuration is used per default when not running as a docker based deployment.
+    However if this is supposed to be a production deployment, export the following environment variable.

+    Currently available presets are `Dev` and `Prod`

+    ```shell
+    export DJANGO_CONFIGURATION=…
+    ```

 3.  #### Configuring ImageTagger to connect to the database